The Mighty Bulldogs: Production

 Production of the four-part series initially commenced in 2000 with the filming of the most senior players from foundation period in 1935 including Eddie Burns and Joe Gartner.
-Along with these interviews a key interview was also filmed with Peter "Bullfrog" Moore, the famous Secretary and CEO of the football club only a few weeks before he passed away in 2000.
+Along with these interviews a key interview was also filmed with Peter "Bullfrog" Moore, the famous Secretary and CEO of the football club only a few weeks before he died in 2000.

 With the foundation interviews secured, the series was eventually commissioned in 2005 and completed in 2010.
 The narrative was told through life story interviews with over 60 famous players, coaches, officials, supporters, families, and historians.
 These interviews were all intercut to tell the narrative in first person and provide a thorough social and sporting history from each historical era.

 Synopsis

 The series tells the story from 1908 when Rugby League Football was first introduced in Australia up to the club winning its 8th Premiership in 2004.

 The game started being played in the local Canterbury area from 1909 in local and junior competitions when eventually the district club Canterbury-Bankstown was admitted into the New South Wales Rugby League which was the major competition in 1935.
 Success was very quick for the club winning premierships in 1938 and 1942.
 They went on to win a famous premiership in 1980 which heralded a successful decade winning the competition on another three occasions in the 1980s.
-Another premiership was won in 1995 against all odds when they just made the semifinals finishing fifth during the Super League War that was dividing the game, and eventually a eighth premiership in 2004.
+Another premiership was won in 1995 against all odds when they just made the semifinals finishing fifth during the Super League War that was dividing the game, and eventually an eighth premiership in 2004.

 Reception

-Although the club has had its fair share of well publicized controversies,they are considered as an important part of the National Rugby League competition.
+Although the club has had its fair share of well publicized controversies, they are considered as an important part of the National Rugby League competition.

 The series was well received on online sites with supporters of the club buying copies of the DVD series.

 The Mighty Bulldogs was a part of two other similar series from the producer, The Mighty Eels and The Mighty Bears.